hphelion/documentation/cloudos/install.install-modules-reference.md

 ## Hp Cos Swift 100

-**Important:** As noted in a prior topic, [Install Swift (Optional)](/cloudos/install/install-swift/), if you want to use Swift in your cloud, you must manually install Swift before clicking Complete Install in the HP Cloud OS Operational
+**Important:** As noted in a prior topic, [Setup Swift (Optional)](/cloudos/install/setup-swift/), if you want to use Swift in your cloud, you must manually install Swift before clicking Complete Install in the HP Cloud OS Operational
 Dashboard.

-If you installed Swift, you can modify its attributes shown in this table.
+If you setup Swift, you can modify its attributes, which are shown in the following table.
 In most cases, you can use the default values.

+**Note:** The Additional Middleware and their attributes are not supported in the current release.

 <table style="text-align: left; vertical-align: top;">